The connection made between industry and students is a pipeline for jobs and the future power engineering workforce.”

 Dr. Zhihua Qu, University of Central Florida SAIC Endowed Professor & Chair; Foundations for Engineering Education Distributed Energy Resources (FEEDER) Team Lead

-The motivation for the GEARED project comes from several challenges: an aging utility workforce, the large number of imminent retirements in U.S. universities, and the need to significantly upgrade the curriculum of power systems engineering programs to address projected industry workforce needs.
+The motivation to create a program like GEARED came from several challenges: an aging utility workforce; the large number of imminent retirements in U.S. universities; and the need to significantly upgrade the curriculum of power systems engineering programs to address projected industry needs.